kdaisho/quebec3-v2/README.md

 ## Deployment

+Git Hooks hasn't been set for this project.
+To update files, login to the server then run `git pull` from origin.

 - Run `npm run build` to build UI
 - Run `pm2 start --name quebec3 src/server/server.js --watch` to run the server (Required for production)

+You cannot complete the deployment only with Git Hooks anyway, as you have to manually build the application.
+I've also tried to set up Github actions, but it didn't complete the build process with unknown reason.
+It may be due to lack of memory as I tried that before creating a swap file.
+To increase RAM by creating a swap file, read [this article](<https://github.com/kdaisho/Blog/wiki/How-to-increase-memory-(RAM)-on-DigitalOcean-Droplets-for-free>).

 ## Eslint